eflumerf/styleguide/dune-daq-cppguide.md

 that you either include a very specific date ("Fix by November 2005") or a very specific event ("Remove this code when all clients can handle XML responses.").

+### TODO Comments [DUNE VERSION]

+Use `TODO` comments for code that is temporary, a short-term solution, or good-enough but not perfect.
+Date your TODO comment, and if possible provide a time estimate (even if just something like "next few weeks") as to when you expect something should be done.

+`TODO`s should include the string `TODO` in all caps, followed by the name, e-mail address, bug ID, or other identifier of the person or issue with the best context about the problem referenced by the `TODO`.

+Stale TODO comments should be reviewed.
+If they're no longer relevant, they should be deleted.
+If they're still relevant, a message should be sent to the person whose e-mail is given in the comment.
+When in doubt, send an e-mail.

 ## Formatting